Vaison-la-Romaine: The House of the Dolphin

-of the house indicates it was built in stages over a period of about 250 years.
-About 30 BC it was a farmhouse of area 1,400 m2 built on a different alignment to the later street grid and with main entrance to the south.
+of the house indicates that it was built in stages over a period of about 250 years.
+In around 30 BC it was a farmhouse of area 1,400 m² built on a different alignment to the later street grid and with its main entrance to the south.
 The main building consisted of four rooms arranged around a colonnaded courtyard (peristyle).
 To the west lay several agricultural outbuildings and a small heated building, probably a thermal bath.
-50 years later, water and sewage pipes were added leading to greatly improved living standards.
+50 years later, water and sewage pipes were added, leading to greatly improved living standards.
 Around 80 AD, the house was extended over the strip of land up to the new pedestrian street.
 A new main entrance was built to the north, the peristyle was extended eastwards and adorned with a pond and the upper floor was enlarged.

 The private section of the house consists of rooms arranged around the peristyle, including the upper floor accessed by the staircase next to the tablinum.